Arminkhayati/fictional-tasks/Readme.md

 Furthermore, I implemented a learning rate scheduler, early stopping, and best model checkpointing based on the best validation loss.
 With these setups, I trained the model under three conditions: without any attribution regularization term, with expected gradient as the attribution method, and with only gradient as the attribution method.
 I calculated C-Index and Integrated Brier Score for these three models.
 Additionally, I optimized the C-Index calculation function for efficiency and restructured the code into a package for improved organization.

 Since the model without any regularization term yields almost the same c-index value, and considering that, based on your initial instructions, the data preprocessing and evaluation metrics implementations are correct, I believe there is no problem with the training process.

+I also tested two models from sksurv package on our data and achieved almost same C-Index and Brier Score.
+(Code in `Playground` notebook.)